filakhtov/gentoo-use-docs/sys-devel/gcc.md

 This flag should only be enabled if there is a need for

+### cet
+Pass the `--enable-cet` option to the configure script.
+Enable support for Intel CET (Control-Flow Enforcement Technology) - a hardware assisted solution to help mitigate ROP (Return-Oriented Programming) and JOP (Jump-Oriented Programming) vulnerabilities.

+This flag should only be enabled on compatible Intel platforms.

 ### custom-cflags
 By default, when building GCC most of the custom flags are stripped out from the `CFLAGS` variable in order to avoid build failures related to over-zealous flags.
 When this flag is enabled, no flags will be stripped out.